Knowledge transfer or knowledge in action: an unavoidable challenge

 4. Wandersman A, Duffy J, Flaspohler P, et al. Bridging the gap between prevention research and practice: the interactive systems framework for dissemination and implementation.
 Am J Community Psychol.
 2008;41(3-4):171-181.

 5. Tetroe J. Knowledge translation at the Canadian Institutes of Health Research: A Primer.
-In: National Centre for the Dissemination of Disability Research (NCDDR); 2007.
+In: National Center for the Dissemination of Disability Research (NCDDR); 2007.

 6. Ciapponi A. Knowledge Translation in Latin America.
 Paper presented at: XXIII Cochrane Colloquium.
 Challenges to evidence-based health and Cochrane.
 Knowledge Translation (KT) Symposium; 23-27 October 2016, 2016; Seoul, Korea.